NDevTK/cel/docs/deployment.md

 	"chromium.googlesource.com/enterprise/cel/go/host"
 )

-// ExampleResolver is an example resolver.
+// exampleImmediateResolver is an example resolver.
 //
 // Resolver functions can be named anything.
 But by convention, they are named
 // as <Something>Resolver.